Project

 Off cause if you've inherited old code that has hardcoded constants, it won't be that easy.

-RE: Scaling of old Winamp skins - Added by Thomas Lange almost 9 years ago
+RE: Scaling of old Winamp skins - Added by Thomas Lange over 9 years ago

 Have you read the post before? ;)